 We have collated our three ProcureCon leaders’ insights into six best practices for balancing risk and innovation in the age of SaaS.

-IT Procurement Best Practices
+IT Procurement Best Practices for SaaS Adoption

 - Set Expectations: Security and Innovation

 - Discover All SaaS in Your Environment

 - Determine Thresholds to Push Centralized Governance

 - Manage Renewals and Ongoing Vendor Relationships